raulkele/zot-site/README.md

+# Repo is archived, project is continued on the project-zot organization page

 ## zot presentation website
 This is a proof-of-concept for the presentation website of [Project-zot](https://github.com/project-zot/zot) built using NextJS.
 ## Getting Started